International Map of the World: Map indexing system

 A map indexing system was developed for dividing the globe into sections spanning six degrees of longitude by four degrees latitude.
 Longitudinal slices are numbered 1 (180°–174° West) through 60 (174°–180° East).
 Latitudinal slices are named NA (0°–4° North) through NV (84°–88° North) and SA (0°–4° South) through SV (84°–88° South).

 Due to shortening of longitudinal distances with increasing latitude, longitudinal span beyond 60 degrees latitude doubles to twelve degrees.
 Beyond 76 degrees it doubles again to 24 degrees.
 Therefore, the complete map would have divided the world into 2,160 slices, each covering about 236000 km2.

-This indexing system outlived the international project and is still used in national and international mapping programs by Australia, Russia and the United States.
+This indexing system outlived the international project and is still used in national and international mapping programs by Australia, Russia, United States, and China.

 Development and decline

 The Central Bureau of the Map of the World was established at the Ordnance Survey in London.
 By 1939, 350 maps of the 1000 planned had been completed.
 After the Second World War, the United Nations took over the project.
-By 1953, 400 of about 1000 sheets had been produced; though this covered most of the land surface outside North America, some of the sheets were decades out of date, and almost none of the open ocean was covered.
+By 1953, 400 of about 1,000 sheets had been produced; though this covered most of the land surface outside North America, some of the sheets were decades out of date, and almost none of the open ocean was covered.
 The United States completed most of the maps for its domestic territory, and maps which included the border with Canada were completed by whichever country had the most territory in the quadrangle.

 In 1964, Arthur H. Robinson dismissed the IMW as "cartographic wallpaper" of no practical use.
 There were few updates thereafter and in 1989, UNESCO declared the project was no longer feasible and stopped monitoring it.